Riemannian optimization using three different metrics for Hermitian PSD fixed-rank constraints: an extended version: The Riemannian conjugate gradient method

-In Algorithm \ref{alg:CG_embedded}, we have a retraction $R^{E}$ and a vector transport $\mathcal{T}^E$ on the embedded manifold $\mathcal{H}^{n, p}_+$, with the superscript $E$ for {\it Embedded}, such that $R^E$ is the retraction associated with $\mathcal{T}^E$.
-Then we claim that there are a retraction $R^Q$ and a vector transport $\mathcal{T}^Q$, with the superscript $Q$ denoting {\it Quotient}, on the quotient manifold $\mathbb{C}^{n\times p}_*/\mathcal{O}_p$ with metric $g^3$, such that Algorithm \ref{alg:CG_quotient} is equivalent to Algorithm (\ref{alg:CG_embedded}).
+In Algorithm \ref{alg:CG_embedded}, we have a retraction $R^{E}$ and a vector transport $\mathcal{T}^E$ on the embedded manifold $\mathcal{H}^{n, p}_+$, (with the superscript $E$ for {\it Embedded}), such that $R^E$ is the retraction associated with $\mathcal{T}^E$.
+Then we claim that there is a retraction $R^Q$ and a vector transport $\mathcal{T}^Q$, (with the superscript $Q$ denoting {\it Quotient}), on the Riemannian quotient manifold $(\mathbb{C}^{n\times p}_*/\mathcal{O}_p,g^3)$, such that Algorithm \ref{alg:CG_quotient} is equivalent to Algorithm \ref{alg:CG_embedded}.
 The idea is again to use the diffeomorphism $\tilde{\beta}$ and the isomorphism $L_{\pi(Y)}$.
-We give the desired construction of $R^Q$ and $\mathcal{T}^Q$ as follows.
+We give the desired expression of $R^Q$ and $\mathcal{T}^Q$ as follows.